-With this change in structure, the Roskamp Foundation’s two principals, Bob and Diane Roskamp, made an important gift to the world health community, providing substantial resources to aid the discovery in new drugs and treatments for debilitating diseases of the brain.
+The Roskamp Foundation’s two principals, Bob and Diane Roskamp, made an important gift to the world health community, providing substantial resources to aid the discovery in new drugs and treatments for debilitating diseases of the brain.

-‘Through the years, Diane and I have been privileged to participate in many wonderful opportunities to make the world a better place.
+“Through the years, Diane and I have been privileged to participate in many wonderful opportunities to make the world a better place.
 Our passion lies most directly with using our time and resources to find a cure for diseases of the mind.
-We believe that through the continued and expanded work of the Roskamp Institute, Alzheimer’s Disease and many other debilitating disorders of the brain will soon be understood and cured.’ – Bob Roskamp
+We believe that through the continued and expanded work of the Roskamp Institute, Alzheimer’s Disease and many other debilitating disorders of the brain will soon be understood and cured.” – Bob Roskamp

-The groundwork for the Institute’s research programs was laid more than two decades ago by Roskamp’s two lead researchers, Dr. Michael Mullan and CEO and President, Dr. Fiona Crawford, who were part of a pioneering team of scientists at London University.
+The groundwork for the Institute’s research programs was laid more than two decades ago by the Institute’s two lead researchers, Dr. Michael Mullan and Dr. Fiona Crawford, who were part of a pioneering team of scientists at London University.
 This group identified the pathogenic mutations in the APP gene responsible for early-onset Alzheimer’s Disease.
-The groundbreaking research work of this team discovered that such mutations facilitate an enhanced cleavage mechanism on either side of the β-amyloid region of APP, increasing the rate of β-amyloid desposition in the brain resulting in the development of familial early-onset Alzheimer’s Disease.
+The groundbreaking research work of this team discovered that such mutations facilitate an enhanced cleavage mechanism on either side of the β-amyloid region of APP, increasing the rate of β-amyloid in the brain resulting in the development of familial early-onset Alzheimer’s Disease.

-In the course of their research, the Institute’s scientists discovered that inflammation in the brain is directly associated with many other neurodegenerative disorders.
-The research team has also made progress in the development of medications and therapeutic treatments that will reduce or slow the toxic accumulation of beta-amyloid and its associated inflammation.
+In the course of their research, the Institute’s scientists discovered that inflammation in the brain is directly associated with many other brain disorders.
+The team has also made progress in the development of medications and therapeutic treatments that will reduce or slow the toxic accumulation of beta-amyloid and its associated inflammation.